chaklam-silpasuwanchai/Python-for-Data-Science/README.md

-# Python for DSAI
+# Python for Data Science and AI

-This is the repository for the course Python for DSAI at Asian Institute of Technology.
+This is the repository for the course Python for Data Science and AI at Asian Institute of Technology.

 ### Prerequisites